heiinhei911/job-insights/README.md

 # How to Use

+## Setting up the Environment

+1. Clone the respository to your local machine.
+One way to do it is to pick a location on your local machine where you want the respository to clone to (e.g., the desktop) and type `git clone https://github.com/heiinhei911/job-insights.git` into the terminal
+2. Change your current directory `cd` to the location of the cloned respository on your local machine (e.g., `cd Desktop/job-insights`)
+3.  _(Optional)_ Create a virtual environment for the cloned respository (e.g., venv, conda)
+4.  _(Under the virtual env. if you have created one in step 3)_ Type `pip install -r requirements.txt`.
+This will install all the necessary packages and modules so that the program can run properly

+## Using the Program

 1. Run the program by running `python job-scraper.py` in the terminal
 2. Enter the keyword that you would like to search for (e.g., business analyst)